 The U.S. Navy maintains a right of way to the Naval Communications Station across the southern-most section, the National Rifle Association maintains a shooting range just north of that section and a housing development is located on another section.
 Nathan Diehl sold the remaining acreage in several smaller pieces to various individuals, most of them black.

 The Poplar Neck plantation house was located on the 126-acre portion sold to Nathan Diehl.
 It was in poor repair by the time the Historic American Buildings Survey (which listed It) in the 1930’s, and the Butlers destroyed it in 1947 to build a new home on the site.
 The Historic American Buildings Survey’s records dated the house from the late 18th century.
 However, historian James Wilfong believes the house recorded in the Historic American Buildings Survey is much older than HABS determines.
 He believes it is at least mid-18th century, and that it was built soon after the original grant in 1671.
 A photo of the house is contained in the Historic American Buildings Survey collection in the Library of Congress.
 (A copy of which is included in this study.)

 Recommendation For Commemoration

-The farm house of Jane Brooke, where Jackson was a slave is
+The farm house of Jane Brooke, where Ransom was a slave is

 no longer extant.
 However, though greatly developed, there remain